French submarine Surcouf: Capture of St. Pierre and Miquelon

 United States Secretary of State Cordell Hull had just concluded an agreement with the Vichy government guaranteeing the neutrality of French possessions in the Western hemisphere, and he threatened to resign unless President of the United States Franklin D. Roosevelt demanded a restoration of the status quo.
 Roosevelt did so, but when Charles de Gaulle refused, Roosevelt dropped the matter.
 Ira Wolfert's stories – very favourable to the Free French (and bearing no sign of kidnapping or other duress) – helped swing American popular opinion away from the Vichy government.
-The Axis Powers' declaration of war on the United States in December 1941 negated the agreement, but the U.S. did not sever diplomatic ties with the Vichy Government until November 1942.
+The Axis Powers' declaration of war on the United States in December 1941 negated the agreement.
+Still, the United States did not sever diplomatic ties with the Vichy Government until November 1942.

 Later operations

 In January 1942, the Free French leadership decided to send Surcouf to the Pacific theatre, after she had been re-supplied at the Royal Naval Dockyard in Bermuda.
-However, her movement south triggered rumours that Surcouf was going to liberate Martinique from the Vichy regime.
+However, her movement south triggered rumours that Surcouf would liberate Martinique from the Vichy regime.

 In fact, Surcouf was bound for Sydney, Australia, via Tahiti.
 She departed Halifax on 2 February for Bermuda, which she left on 12 February, bound for the Panama Canal.